kuehlein/algos/grokking-system-design/basics/00-glossary-of-terms.md

   - This means the partitioning scheme changed and all existing data is moved to new locations.
     - Doing this without incurring downtime is extremely difficult.
     - Using a scheme like `directory based partitioning` does make rebalancing a more palatable experience at the cost of increasing the complexity of the system and creating a new single point of failure (i.e. the lookup service/database).

+---

+### Indexing
+>A database index is a data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and storage space to maintain the index data structure.
+Indexes are used to quickly locate data without having to search every row in a database table every time a database table is accessed.
+Indexes can be created using one or more columns of a database table, providing the basis for both rapid random lookups and efficient access of ordered records.